codepost-io/integration-jsfiddle/README.md

 ## 1. Create a roster

-Since JSFiddle URLS are indexed by JSFiddle ID, we need to map {JSFiddle ID} to {email} in order to upload to codePost.
+Since JSFiddle URLs are indexed by JSFiddle ID, we need to map {JSFiddle ID} to {email} in order to upload to codePost.

-Create a roster.csv with the following information:
+Create a file called `roster.csv` with the following information:

 ```
 jsfiddle_id,email